 External libraries might be one of the most important factors affecting the size and speed of your React Native app.
-That's why you should be extremely careful when selecting the one you will use for your project.
+That's why you should be extremely careful when selecting the one for your project.
 Here, you will learn how to find the library that has all the desired functionalities but at the same time does not degrade the performance of your app.

-Think twice before you pick your external library
+Think twice before picking external library

 This type of ecosystem has many advantages, but also some serious drawbacks.
 One of them is that developers can find it hard to choose from multiple libraries supporting the same use case.